 The following recommendations in the Study consider steps to discourage the overconcentration of STVRs while ensuring the availability of tourist accommodations in desirable locations.
+These could likely be implemented through amendments to the City's zoning regulations in Title 17 of the GMC rather than Title 5.
 The recommendations are as follows:

-- 11. Apply different standards/allowances within specific geographic areas. - 12.
-Establish STVR density standards that establish a minimum distance between permitted STVR units, or a maximum share of units within a certain defined area.
+- 11. Apply different standards/allowances within specific geographic subareas that can help to ensure the availability of visitor accommodations in appropriate areas, such as in the Coastal Zone.
+This approach could also limit STVRs in certain residential zone districts. - 12.
+Establish STVR density standards that establish a minimum distance between permitted STVR units, or a maximum share of units within a certain defined area that may be short-term rented.
+This approach could serve as an alternative, or in addition, to geographic standards in Recommendation 11 above.